Pquch/rpgredlist/README.md

 This is an open source list that works to compile roleplaying games that include inclusive themes.

-I'd like to eventually add a list of examples, to allow for more people to

 Here is the link to the [Google Form](forms.google.com) to submit your own, or create a pull request.